aiciel-stack/CC101-aleyran/Laboratory-05-Cloud-Data-Engineer/minio-deployment.md

 - `-p 9000:9000` – Maps the S3 API port from the host to the container.
 - `-p 9001:9001` – Maps the web console port from the host to the container.
 - `--name minio-server` – Names the container so it is easy to manage.
-- `minio/minio` – The official MinIO image from Docker Hub.
+- `quay.io/minio/minio` – The official MinIO image from Docker Hub.
 - `server /data` – Starts MinIO and stores its data in the /data directory.
 - `--console-address ":9001"` – Sets the web console to listen on port 9001.

 ## Environment Variables (-e flags)
-- `MINIO_ROOT_USER=cloudadmin` – Sets the admin username for logging in.
+- `MINIO_ROOT_USER=ihselcloud` – Sets the admin username for logging in.
-- `MINIO_ROOT_PASSWORD=CloudNova2026!` – Sets the admin password for logging in.
+- `MINIO_ROOT_PASSWORD=Ihseleyran01!` – Sets the admin password for logging in.

 Environment variables pass configuration into the container when it starts, so the server is set up without editing any files inside it.